xhsdf/ob_rmenu/README.md

 #ob_rmenu_monitors.rb

-Generates openbox pipemenu for configuring monitor positions
+Generates openbox pipemenu for configuring monitor positions using output from xrandr

 ##example output for 3 monitors